-Peru is one of the most spectacular and geographically diverse countries in the world.
-From exploring the Amazon Jungle, marveling at the Incan ruins at Machu Picchu, and whitewater rafting the Urubamba River, we experience it all!
-In addition to Peru’s beauty and rich culture, we are greeted warmly and welcomed into local homes and schools where we interact with the children to make this a most meaningful and memorable summer.
+You will feel Peru’s beauty and rich culture as you are warmly welcomed into the local schools and communities in which you’ll be volunteering.
+From working to improve their school to leading activities for local children, this promises to be a meaningful experience.
+Combine your service with incredible adventure as Peru is one of the most spectacular and geographically diverse countries in the world.
+From exploring the Amazon Jungle and marveling at the Incan ruins at Machu Picchu to whitewater rafting the Urubamba River, you will experience it all.
 You are sure to return home with incredible new friends and broadened horizons from all we have experienced together!

 Participants on this program have the option of joining us on a chaperoned group flight to Lima.
 The chaperoned flight will be from either Miami and/or Newark, determined in the spring once we see the cities of origin of the group.
-Our staff will be with you from the time of check-in onward.
-For our many travelers from outside these areas, you can choose to join the chaperoned flight and we are happy to assist you with arranging connecting flights into Newark or Miami as the case may be.
-If you prefer you may meet us in Lima and we will help you coordinate your flight and times and greet you as you come through immigration and customs.
+Our staff will be with you from check-in onward.
+For our many travelers from outside these areas, you can choose to join the chaperoned flight and we are happy to help you arrange connecting flights into Newark or Miami as the case may be.
+If you prefer, you may meet us in Lima and we will help you coordinate your flight times and greet you as you come through immigration and customs.

-We will spend time with the community members of Belen where we will work together to help improve the school for its students.
-Painting, landscaping and other beautification projects will make their learning environment a little more welcoming.
+We will spend time with the Belen community members, working together to help improve the school for its students.
+Painting, landscaping and other beautification projects will make their learning environment more welcoming.

 Welcome to Peru’s capital and largest city!
 There is no better city to begin our adventure.
 The highlight of our Lima city tour is the Catacombs at San Francisco.

 Whitewater raft down the Urubamba River and enjoy a traditional Pachamanca meal.
 You will be amazed by the beautiful countryside of the Sacred Valley and the kindness of the locals.